 Definitions.
 Pain is generally defined as an unpleasant sensory and emotional experience associated with actual or potential tissue damage or described in terms of such damage.
 Acute pain is the normal predicted physiological response to an adverse chemical, thermal, or mechanical stimulus that may be associated with surgery trauma or acute illness.
 Nociceptive pain is defined as pain arising from actual or potential damage to nonneural tissue and is due to the activation of nociceptors; it may be acute or chronic.
 Neuropathic pain is defined as chronic pain caused by nerve irritation, damage, or destruction.

 Moderate or severe pain is accompanied by anxiety, and the old concept of the dual nature of pain as an emotion as well as a sensation is being recognized again.
 Pain can be a symptom of neurologic as well nonneurologic disorders and can be acute or chronic.
-The traditional separation of acute pain with recent onset and short duration (one to six months) from chronic pain is not supported by studies of the molecular basis of pain.
-Chronic pain is usually referred to as intractable pain if it persists for six months or more.
+The traditional separation of acute pain with recent onset and short duration (1 to 6 months) from chronic pain is not supported by studies of the molecular basis of pain.
+Chronic pain is usually referred to as intractable pain if it persists for 6 months or more.

 The focus of this article is the evaluation of chronic pain as a symptom, including discussion of mechanism, differential diagnosis, diagnostic workup, and general management.